gvaishno/betterwait/README.md

 # betterwait
-Binary package betterwait is a highly effective solution to test and wait on the availability of a TCP host and port for developers and devops engineers.
+Binary package betterwait is a easy and highly effective solution to test and wait on the availability of a TCP host and port for developers and devops engineers.

 ## Compatible with
-Windows, Linux, MacOS
+Windows, Linux, macOS

+Download the binary package for your OS from [here]("https://github.com/gvaishno/betterwait/releases").

 ## Usage example

-Download the binary package for your OS from [here]("https://github.com/gvaishno/betterwait/releases") and run it.

 ```bash
 $ betterwait -help